cloudspannerecosystem/spanner-gaming-sample/README.md

 > **NOTE:** You can find your PROJECT_ID in [Cloud Console](https://cloud.google.com/resource-manager/docs/creating-managing-projects#identifying_projects).

-Then, run the the `scripts/configure_project.sh` helper script to enable the following APIs in your project:

-- compute.googleapis.com
-- spanner.googleapis.com
-- cloudbuild.googleapis.com
-- container.googleapis.com
-- artifactregistry

-Once the APIs are enabled, you can set up the Spanner infrastructure using either the gcloud command line or Terraform.
+Then you can set up the Spanner infrastructure using either the gcloud command line or Terraform.
 Instructions for both are below.

 > **NOTE:** The Terraform scripts also create a GKE Autopilot cluster.